sheh/online_courses_api/README.md

 online_courses_api/tests/test_students_specific.py ......

 =========================================================================== 57 passed in 0.89 seconds ============================================================================
-(online_courses_api) ➜  online_courses_api git:(master)
 ```

 ### Assumptions:

 * sqlite is used
-* there are no verbose message about the cause of request error, just http code
+* there are no verbose messages in case of errors, just http code
-* only on param can be use for filtration
-* filtration by `class` and `teacher` support arrays
+* only one param can be used for filtration (except filtration by `clase` and `teacher` for according endpoints)
-* complete data structure should be `PUT` for update, partial update is not supported
+* complete data structure should be `PUT` for update, a partial update is not supported

 ### The schema